esuldin/dump1090/README.md

 Normal usage
 ---

-To capture traffic directly from your RTL device and show the captured traffic on standard output, just run the program without options at all:
+To capture traffic directly from your device and show the captured traffic on standard output, just run the program without options at all:

     ./dump1090